A Beginner’s Guide To Understanding Stock Market Risk and Expected Returns

 Since 1926, the average annual total returns for stocks, bonds, and cash have been:

-Risk is an abstract concept
+Risk is abstract

 I’ll make it more concrete by presenting three different perspectives.